 Results 1–10 of 28 for "Curriculum"X related to "The Friends of NICHD hold their fall..."
-Refine Your Search Refine Your Search TopicEducation (28)Learning & memory (6)Children (5)HIV & AIDS (4)Personality (2) 7 more... [+] Bullying (1)Death & dying (1)Sleep (1)Suicide (1)Teens (1)Testing issues (1)Women & men (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorBrabeck, Mary (1)Duda, John J. (1)Dwyer, Carol (1)Eagleston, Jean R. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kain, Craig (1)Kalichman, Seth (1)Kasschau, Richard A. (1)Kerber, Kenneth W. (1)Kratochwill, Tom (1)LaVoie, Allan L. (1)Lucariello, Joan (1)Maitland, Laura (1)McCombs, Barbara (1)O'Leary, Ann (1)Semrud-Clikeman, Margaret (1)Stierhem, Carolyn (1)Hide details Results 1–10 of 28 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 2.Activity 2.1: Measuring Social Avoidance and DistressThis scale attempts to determine the level of anxiety people feel in social situations and the extent to which they avoid these situations.Curriculum 3.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
-For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 4.Activity 1.2: Classification of NeedsMaslow created a Hierarchy of Needs that proposes that more basic needs must be satisfied before it is possible to meet higher needs.
-Curriculum 5.Activity 5.1: Understanding the Type a Behavior PatternType A behavior attempts to control other people, time and events, engaging in excessive competitiveness and achievement orientation, time urgency and impatience, and easily aroused anger and hostility.Curriculum 6.Teaching Tip Sheet: Cognitive DissonanceAnn O'Leary, PhD, Department of Psychology at Rutgers University writes that reducing cognitive dissonance may affect the likelihood that an individual will engage in behaviors such as decreased condom use, that put them at risk of contracting HIV/AIDS.Curriculum 7.Activity 3.1: Gender Differences in Achievement MotivationWomen are motivated to pursue excellence, but such behavior is deemed "unfeminine" or aggressive.
-As some women grow up, they learn to hide some successes, which undermines their chances of success.Curriculum 8.Activity 4.1: Experimenter ExpectancyOne source of bias in experimentation concerns the expectations of the experimenter about subject performance.Curriculum Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicEducation (20)HIV & AIDS (5)Children (4)Personality (4)Learning & memory (2) 5 more... [+] Testing issues (2)Bullying (1)Race (1)Teens (1)Women & men (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorBenjamin, Ludy T. Jr. (1)Bowleg, Lisa (1)Brabeck, Mary (1)Britton, Paula J. (1)Dwyer, Carol (1) 14 more... [+] Eagleston, Jean R. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kain, Craig (1)Kalichman, Seth (1)Kasschau, Richard A. (1)Kratochwill, Tom (1)Lucariello, Joan (1)Moffett, Mary Margaret (1)O'Leary, Ann (1)Puente, Antonio E. (1)Rhodes, Nancy (1)Stierhem, Carolyn (1)Zimbardo, Philip G. (1)Hide details Results 1–10 of 28 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Practice for Knowledge Acquisition (Not Drill and Kill)Researchers who have investigated expert and novice performance have uncovered important distinctions between deliberate practice and other activities, such as work, play and rote repetition.Curriculum 2.Activity 2.1: Measuring Social Avoidance and DistressThis scale attempts to determine the level of anxiety people feel in social situations and the extent to which they avoid these situations.Curriculum 3.Activity 1.2: Classification of NeedsMaslow created a Hierarchy of Needs that proposes that more basic needs must be satisfied before it is possible to meet higher needs.
+Curriculum 4.Activity 5.1: Understanding the Type a Behavior PatternType A behavior attempts to control other people, time and events, engaging in excessive competitiveness and achievement orientation, time urgency and impatience, and easily aroused anger and hostility.Curriculum 5.Using Praise to Enhance Student Resilience and Learning OutcomesPraise is constructive feedback given to students by teachers and others on specific academic products.
+Praise refers only to positive feedback; feedback alone can be either positive or negative.Curriculum 6.Teaching Tip Sheet: Cognitive DissonanceAnn O'Leary, PhD, Department of Psychology at Rutgers University writes that reducing cognitive dissonance may affect the likelihood that an individual will engage in behaviors such as decreased condom use, that put them at risk of contracting HIV/AIDS.Curriculum 7.Activity 3.1: Gender Differences in Achievement MotivationWomen are motivated to pursue excellence, but such behavior is deemed "unfeminine" or aggressive.
+As some women grow up, they learn to hide some successes, which undermines their chances of success.Curriculum 8.Activity 4.1: Human EmotionsEmotion can be defined as a conscious experience including a state of (physiological) arousal and a meditating interpretation.Curriculum 9.Activity 3.1: Gender Role Stereotypes in Everyday LifeThis activity presents a broad array of questions about gender stereotypes, which can be discussed in the context of either personal experience or the mass media treatment of women and menCurriculum 10.Activity 4.1: Experimenter ExpectancyOne source of bias in experimentation concerns the expectations of the experimenter about subject performance.Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 28 for "Curriculum"X related to "The Friends of NICHD hold their fall..."